LucasRufo/ria-money-coding-test/README.md

 For the second part of exercise 02, the request simulator, I chose to go with a simple console project that creates 500 POST and GET HTTP requests to the REST API.

-To generate random data, I had to create a wrapper for the built-in `Random` class since the implementation is not thread-safe.
-And to generate the incremental ID I've used the `Interlocked.Increment()` method.
+To generate random data, I had to create a wrapper for the built-in `Random` class since the implementation is not thread-safe, and to generate the incremental ID, I've used the `Interlocked.Increment()` method.

-### Suggestions for Improvement
+### Suggestions for algorithm logic improvements

 Currently, the insertion algorithm doesn’t have a rule to decide the insertion position when two participants share the same first and last name.
 An improvement could be adding a new rule to sort by age or ID if participants share de exact same name.